Skip to main content

 Three Requirements for Incorporation by Reference

-Sometimes a testator wants to reference an outside document in their will, such as a letter listing personal property distributions, a trust agreement, or a memorandum of wishes.
-Arizona law allows this through incorporation by reference, but only if three conditions are satisfied.
+Sometimes a testator wants to reference an outside document in their will.
+This could be a letter listing personal property distributions, a trust agreement, or a memorandum of wishes.
+Arizona law allows this through incorporation by reference, but only if three conditions are met.

 A testator may incorporate a written document into the testator's will by reference if the following requirements are met: 1.
 The document exists at the time the testator executes the will.
 2. The will's language manifests the testator's intent to incorporate this document.
 3. The will's language describes the document with enough specificity to allow its identification.